bpdanskin/MICrONS_workshop_2025/README.md

 ### Dataset documentation

-More complete documentation that includes the above information as well as guides to interacting with meshes, skeletons, and imagery, [can be found online](https://alleninstitute.github.io/microns_tutorial/).
+More complete documentation that includes the above information as well as guides to interacting with meshes, skeletons, and imagery, [can be found online at the MICrONS Tutorial webpages](https://alleninstitute.github.io/microns_tutorial/em_01_background.html).